Poppy seed paste

-Poppy seed paste, also known as mohn, is a common ingredient in Ashkenazi Jewish pastries and desserts.
-It is made from ground poppy seeds and additional sweeteners.
-Examples of pastries featuring the filling include mohn kichel, babka, and, most famously, hamantashen.
-In Jewish cuisine, the filling is traditionally referred to as mohn, the word for poppy in both Yiddish and German.
-Poppy seed-filled pastries are particularly associated with the holiday of Purim.
+Poppy seed paste, also known as mák (Hungarian and West Slavic languages) or mohn (German and Yiddish), is a common ingredient in Central and Eastern European cuisine It is made from ground poppy seeds and additional sweeteners.

+Examples of pastries featuring the filling include mohn kichel, babka, and hamantashen.
+Poppy seed-filled pastries are particularly associated with the Jewish holiday of Purim and Christian holiday of Christmas.

 Description

 Poppy seed paste generally has a very thick, paste-like consistency similar to peanut butter or a thick custard, which can grow hard during cooking.
 It is typically sweet but has been said to have a subtle bitterness and citrus notes due to the poppy seeds.
 Sometimes lemon or orange zest is added to further accentuate these notes.
 As the poppy seeds have been ground to a powdery consistency, they have less of a tendency to get stuck in people's teeth than whole poppy seeds.

+Poppy seed paste is widely used throughout Central and Eastern Europe.
+It is also eaten a savory filling in pierogi, or mixed with pasta and eaten for dinner.
+It is common to find in many pastries and bakeries all over Central Europe and the Balkans.

-In Ashkenazi Jewish cuisine, there are two main kinds of poppy seed filling used in order to accommodate kosher dietary laws.
+In Ashkenazi Jewish cuisine, there are two main kinds of poppy seed filling used to accommodate kosher dietary laws.
 Dairy mohn, which may contain milk, heavy cream, and/or butter; and which is used in baked goods such as hamantaschen which are made with a dough containing dairy and which will be served with a dairy meal.
-And pareve (non-dairy) poppy seed filling which typically replaces the milk with water and the butter with margarine or oil, and is used in pastries that are meant to be served with meat meals such as mohn rolls, pareve hamantaschen, etc. Pareve poppy seed filling is also suitable for vegan recipes.
+And pareve (non-dairy) poppy seed filling, which typically replaces the milk with water and the butter with margarine or oil, and is used in pastries that are meant to be served with meat meals such as mohn rolls, pareve hamantaschen, etc. Pareve poppy seed filling is suitable for vegan recipes.

 History

-Poppy seeds were one of the most popular spices in medieval Central Europe, known as mohn in German and Yiddish and mák in Hungarian.
+Poppy seeds were one of the most popular spices in medieval Central Europe.

 Traditionally, poppy seed filling was almost exclusively prepared at home.
 Immigrants brought poppy seeds to the United States, with the first recipes for poppy seed cookies attested as early as 1889 in cookbooks published by German-Jewish immigrants.
 Beginning in the 20th century, various commercially-made canned varieties by brands such as "Solo" became available and are still sold online and in grocery stores in areas of the United States with significant Jewish populations such as the Northeast, Southern California, and South Florida.
 Homemade and premade renditions have significant differences in ingredients, and premade filling is generally dairy-free.
 Some assert that homemade filling is of superior quality as packaged poppy seed filling often contains ingredients such as high fructose corn syrup, and preservatives.